milibiswas/taxonomy-enrichment/README.md

 ## Execution

-- For execution, trigger the run python script from root folder
+- For full run taxonomy algorithms, trigger the run python script from root folder as below

 ```
     $ python run.py [arguments]